Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Abstract

 \section{Abstract}

-Optimization models based on coherent and averse risk measures are of essential importance in financial management and business operations.
 This paper begins with a study on the dual representations of risk and regret measures and their impact on modeling multistage decision making under uncertainty.
-The relationship between risk envelopes and regret envelopes is established by using the Lagrangian duality theory.
-It is then pointed out that such a relationship opens a door to a decomposition scheme, called progressive hedging, for solving multistage risk minimization and regret minimization problems.
-In particular, the classical progressive hedging algorithm is modified in order to handle a new class of constraints that arises from a reformulation of risk and regret minimization problems.
-Numerical results are provided to show the efficiency of the progressive hedging algorithms.
+A relationship between risk envelopes and regret envelopes is established by using the Lagrangian duality theory.
+Such a relationship opens a door to a decomposition scheme, called progressive hedging, for solving multistage risk minimization and regret minimization problems.
+In particular, the classical progressive hedging algorithm is modified in order to handle a new class of linkage constraints that arises from reformulations and other applications of risk and regret minimization models.
+Numerical results are provided to show the efficiency of the progressive hedging algorithms. \keywords{Progressive hedging algorithm \and regret minimization \and risk measures \and stochastic optimization} \subclass{90C15\and 90C25\and 90C34}